Tobacco Control Overview

 The department's tobacco control program began with efforts to improve treatment for African American smokers.
 That work has now expanded to multiple research efforts that seek better ways to reach and treat tobacco users.
 Department researchers now work with many underserved and high-risk communities, including American Indian, Latino, and rural tobacco users.
 To conduct this research, faculty collaborate with community groups, safety net clinics, primary care facilities and hospitals.
 Some of our major tobacco use initiatives are listed below:

-- Kick-it-at-Swope (KIS): Developing better ways to help African Americans quit smoking
+- Kick-it-at-Swope (KIS) and Quit2Live: Developing better ways to help African American smokers quit and reduce their harms from smoking.

 - I-ANBL: Using the internet to address tobacco control among American Indian college students